RISK MANAGEMENT PLAYBOOKS HELP COMPANIES MAKE THE RIGHT CALL

 Drawing optimal value from a playbook approach requires access to extensive data about supply chain assets and to historical and real-time data on locations and types of events.
 Because third-party logistics providers (3PLs) combine their experience and expertise across multiple customers, sites, and events with leading-edge visibility and analytics technology, they can be ideal partners in any effort to create and maintain risk management playbooks.

 One example of how a 3PL can put these capabilities to work for its customers is DHL’s Resilience360 risk management solution.
-Following a thorough risk assessment, including rating the risk-severity scores associated with individual sites, supply chain nodes, and possible disruptions, DHL combines the formulation of customised risk management playbooks with continuous incident monitoring services.
+Following a thorough risk assessment, including rating the risk-severity scores associated with individual sites, supply chain nodes, and possible disruptions, DHL combines the formulation of customized risk management playbooks with continuous incident monitoring services.
 That enables companies not only to get the earliest possible warning of a potential disruption and a clear understanding of its consequences, but also to get a road map of predetermined responses to follow so they can quickly take action to avoid or mitigate its impact.

 Resilience360 customer DuPont, for example, now knows that the inventory loss from a fire at a specific European plant could cost up to US$1.65 billion, and a 10-day transportation delay on major outbound lanes could add up to US$11.13 million, information that helps the chemical giant make informed prevention and mitigation decisions.